 Natural ResourcesDisturbing or collecting natural features (plants, rocks, antlers, fossils, etc.) is prohibited.

 PermitsPermits are required for all overnight trips in the backcountry.
-Some activities like weddings, commercial filming, may require permits.
+Some activities like weddings and commercial filming or photography may require special use permits.
+Boating in the monument also requires a permit.
 Read more about the permits you may need before your visit.

 Portable ToiletsDinosaur requires all river runners to carry out their solid human waste.
 The park requires the use of washable, reusable toilet systems or the type of system that uses dry chemicals and enzymes to render solid human waste into nonhazardous products acceptable for disposal in permitted landfills.
 Toilet systems must be designed to contain human waste in such a fashion as to provide for secure containment and adequate storage.